History of the Vittoriano: Revival

-The rediscovery of the symbolic value was also accompanied by a more serene evaluation of the architectural aspects: the Vittoriano is now seen by the most up-to-date art critics as an important step in the search for a new “national style,” which was to characterize the newly constituted Kingdom of Italy.
-Today, the Vittoriano is an excellent example of the art of the first period of national unity, a fusion of eclecticism and neoclassicism, both in itself and in the numerous works of art it houses.
+The Vittoriano is seen by some art critics as an important step in the search for a national style of the newly constituted Kingdom of Italy.
+The Vittoriano is an example of the art of the first period of national unity, a fusion of eclecticism and neoclassicism, both in itself and in the numerous works of art it houses.

 This revitalization of the Vittoriano has gone hand in hand with the constant and increasing work of enhancing other Italian patriotic symbols.
 The Vittoriano is owned by the Ministry of Cultural Heritage, which, since February 1, 2005, has managed it through the Regional Directorate for Cultural and Landscape Heritage of Lazio, later the Regional Directorate of Museums of Lazio.
 In 2020, the monument was united with the nearby National Museum of Palazzo Venezia within a single administration, creating a new entity with special autonomy.